-normalize.normalize_hyphenated_words Normalize words in text that have been split across lines by a hyphen for visual consistency (aka hyphen- ated) by joining the pieces back together, sans hyphen and whitespace. normalize.normalize_quotation_marks Normalize all "fancy" single- and double-quotation marks in text to just the basic ASCII equivalents. continues on next page eu nom previous page normalize.normalize_repeating_chars Normalize repeating characters in text by truncating their number of consecutive repetitions to maxn. normalize.normalize_unicode Normalize unicode characters in text into canonical forms. normalize.normalize_whitespace Replace all contiguous zero-width spaces with an empty string, line-breaking spaces with a single newline, and non-breaking spaces with a single space, then strip any leading/trailing whitespace. remove.remove_accents Remove accents from any accented unicode characters in text, either by replacing them with ASCII equiva- lents or removing them entirely. remove.remove_punctuation Remove punctuation from text by replacing all in stances of marks with whitespace. replace.replace_currency_symbols Replace all currency symbols in text with replace_with. replace.replace_emails Replace all email addresses in text w replace_with. replace.replace_emojis Replace all emoji and pictographs in text with replace_with. replace.replace_hashtags Replace all hashtags in text with replace_with. replace.replace_numbers Replace all numbers in text with replace_with. replace.replace_phone_numbers Replace all phone numbers in text with replace_with. replace.replace_urls Replace all URLs in text with replace_with. replace.replace_user_handles Replace all user handles in text with replace_with.
+Table 4 - conti nued from previous page normalize.hyphenated_words Normalize words in text that have been split across lines by a hyphen for visual consistency (aka hyphen- ated) by joining the pieces back together, sans hyphen and whitespace. normalize.quotation_marks Normalize all "fancy" single- and double-quotation marks in text to just the basic ASCII equivalents. normalize.repeating_chars Normalize repeating characters in text by truncating their number of consecutive repetitions to maxn. normalize.unicode Normalize unicode characters in text into canonical forms. normalize.whitespace Replace all contiguous zero-width spaces with an empty string, line-breaking spaces with a single newline, and non-breaking spaces with a single space, then strip any leading/trailing whitespace. remove.accents Remove accents from any accented unicode characters in text, either by replacing them with ASCII equiva- lents or removing them entirely. remove.brackets Remove text within curly {}, square [], and/or round () brackets, as well as the brackets themselves. remove.html_tags Remove HTML tags from text, returning just the text found between tags and other non-data elements. remove.punctuation Remove punctuation from text by replacing all in- stances of punctuation (or a subset thereof specified by only) with whitespace. replace.currency_symbols Replace all currency symbols in text with repl. replace.emails Replace all email addresses in text with repl. replace.emojis Replace all emoji and pictographs in text with repl. replace.hashtags Replace all hashtags in text with repl. replace.numbers Replace all numbers in text with repl. replace.phone_numbers Replace all phone numbers in text with repl. replace.urls Replace all URLs in text with repl. replace.user_handles Replace all (Twitter-style) user handles in text with repl.